-1798.90.55. (a) In addition to any other sanctions, penalties, or remedies provided by law, an individual may bring a civil action in any court of competent jurisdiction against a person who knowingly obtains, discloses, or uses information or data collected through the use of an ALPR system for a purpose not authorized by in violation of this title.
+1798.90.55. (a) In addition to any other sanctions, penalties, or remedies provided by law, an individual who has been harmed by a violation of this title may bring a civil action in any court of competent jurisdiction against a person who knowingly-obtains, discloses, or uses information or data collected through the use of an ALPR system in violation of this title. caused that violation.

-- (b) The court may award all of the following: - (1) Actual damages, but not less than liquidated damages in the amount of two thousand five hundred dollars (\$2,500). - (2) Punitive damages upon proof of willful or reckless disregard of the law. - (3) Reasonable attorney's fees and other litigation costs reasonably incurred. - (4) Other preliminary and equitable relief as the court determines to be appropriate. - SEC.
-4. If the Commission on State Mandates determines that this act contains costs mandated by the state, reimbursement to local agencies and school districts for those costs shall be made
+- (b) The court may award all of the following: - (1) Actual damages, but not less than liquidated damages in the amount of two thousand five hundred dollars (\$2,500). - 28 (2) Punitive damages upon proof of willful or reckless disregard 29 of the law. - 30 (3) Reasonable attorney's fees and other litigation costs reasonably incurred. - 32 (4) Other preliminary and equitable relief as the court determines 33 to be appropriate.